 If you're looking for some foot-tapping blues music, Bourbon Street Blues & Boogie Bar is the place to go.
 The cover price at this busy pub, fashioned like New Orleans' renowned Bourbon Street, fluctuates based on the night and artist, but it's usually pretty inexpensive.

 Inside, you'll discover both local and national performers offering heartfelt performances that will captivate you.
 There's also Cajun cuisine and dance to round off the evening.
 It's a low-cost way to get a taste of the Nashville music scene.
 So, are you ready to party?

 Have you ever dreamed of watching a movie in a historic cinema?
 Well, in Nashville, you can do just that at the Belcourt Theatre!
 This isn't your typical movie theater.
 It's a place where you can watch independent, foreign, and even classic films.

 The best part?
 The ticket prices are super affordable, around $12.50 per person (for children and seniors, the cost is around $10.50).

 Imagine spending a Friday or Saturday night until midnight, munching on popcorn, and getting lost in a fantastic film.
 Sounds good?

 20. Game On: Free Games and Late Nights At Headquarters Beercade

 Are you ready for a night of fun and games?
 Headquarters Beercade is the place to be.
-It’s a retro arcade bar filled with over 30 vintage arcade games and pinball machines that you can play for free.
+It's a retro arcade bar filled with over 30 vintage arcade games and pinball machines that you can play for free.
 Yes, you read that right!
-No quarters needed here.
+No quarters are needed here.